+The Company continues to pursue options available to it to separate these entities and believes this can be accomplished in the second quarter of 2021.
 The strategic goal of this transaction is to create a separate public company which can focus on its own strengths and operational plans and create value for Rennova and its shareholders.

-In addition, during the third quarter of 2020, the Company announced that it had reached an agreement to sell its last clinical laboratory outside of its hospitals, EPIC Reference Labs, Inc., and as a result, EPIC Reference Labs, Inc.'s operations have been classified as held for sale and included in discontinued operations for all periods presented.
+In addition, during 2020, the Company announced that it had reached an agreement to sell its last clinical laboratory outside of its hospitals, EPIC Reference Labs, Inc., to TPT and as a result, EPIC Reference Labs, Inc.'s operations have been classified as held for sale and included in discontinued operations for all periods presented.
+This proposed sale was terminated by Rennova on March 10, 2021, along with a lab management agreement and other permissions that had been granted by Rennova to TPT.
+Rennova is owed certain payments under the agreements and intends to take the necessary actions to secure all payments owed by TPT.

-For the nine months ended September 30, 2020 and 2019, our hospital operations provided services to 13,217 and 33,299 patients and recognized approximately \$5.9 million and \$12.2 million of net revenues, respectively.
-Our hospital operations provided services to 41,677 and 13,349 patients and recognized approximately \$124.1 million and \$88.0 million of gross revenues during 2019 and 2018, respectively.
+For the years ended December 31, 2020 and 2019, our hospital operations provided services to 17,316 and 41,677 patients and recognized approximately \$7.2 million and \$15.9 million of net revenues, respectively, and recorded approximately \$59.8 million and \$123.8 million of gross revenues during 2020 and 2019, respectively.
 On March 5, 2019, we acquired certain assets of Jellico Community Hospital and CarePlus Center.
-On August 15, 2019, the Company received notice from CMS that the change of ownership for Jellico was effective from March 1, 2019, enabling the hospital, after almost six months of ownership, to bill and get paid for services since March 1, 2019.
+On August 15, 2019, the Company received notice from CMS that the change of ownership for Jellico was effective from March 1, 2019, enabling the hospital, after almost six months of ownership, to bill and get paid for services beginning on March 1, 2019.

-The Company's core business is now rural hospitals which is a specialized marketplace with a requirement for capable and knowledgeable management.
+The Company's core business plan is to own and operate rural hospitals, which is a specialized marketplace with a requirement for capable and knowledgeable management.
 The Company's current financial condition may make it difficult to attract and maintain adequate expertise in its management team to successfully operate the Company's hospitals.
+To date, the Company has not realized profitable hospital operations.

 Following an inspection at Jamestown Regional Medical Center on February 5, 2019, the hospital was informed on February 15 that several conditions of participation in the CMS-approved Medicare accreditation program were deficient.
 The hospital was informed that if the deficiencies were not corrected by May 16 the Medicare agreement would terminate.
 A follow-up inspection on May 15 resulted in the determination that the hospital had failed to adequately correct the deficiencies highlighted and a notice of involuntary termination was issued effective on June 12, 2019.
-The Company has taken steps to re-enter the Medicare program and has received initial approval of its application to reactivate the Medicare agreement.
-The Company continues to plan the reopening of the hospital upon securing adequate capital to do so.
+The Company plans to reopen the hospital upon securing adequate capital to do so.
+The reopening plans have also been disrupted by the COVID-19 pandemic and the timing of the reopening has been delayed but is expected to be initiated in mid-2021.